Case examiners review the evidence collected during an investigation to decide next steps.

 Case examiners can propose the following accepted disposal outcomes:

-Accepted disposal outcomes are published on the website and the online register.
+Accepted disposal outcomes are published on our website and the online register.

 You can read more about what fitness to practise information we publish in our fitness to practise publications policy.